deloachtech/backstack-demo/README.md

 Everything (App versioning, RBAC, optional modules, etc.) is enforced at once using this schema coupled with the `session.access` values provided by the Backstack API.

-See the [validating access doc](https://backstack.com/access-control.html#validating-access) for details on creating your own hasAccess function.
+See the [Backstack validating access doc](https://backstack.com/access-control.html#validating-access) for details on creating your own hasAccess function.

 ## Axios